Topics

 • Brand examples: This section should include how your brand should be used differently.

-This is where you will flesh out each section of your brand style guide.
+• Write the content: This is where you will flesh out each section of your brand style guide.
 Be sure to be clear, concise, and easy to understand.

-Once you have a draft of your brand style guide, get input from others, such as your team members, customers, and partners.
+• Get feedback: Before finalising your brand style guide, get input from others, such as your team members, customers, and partners.
 This will help ensure your brand style guide is clear, concise, and practical.

-After you have finalised your brand style guide, ensure it is accessible to everyone who needs it.
+• Finalise and publish your brand style guide: After you have finalised your brand style guide, ensure it is accessible to everyone who needs it.
 You can make it available online or in a physical binder.

 Style Guide Examples